klees/ILIAS/docs/documentation/input-processing.md

 Since using primitives is very common in the ILIAS codebase, we cannot expect that all components will get rid of primitive obsession soon.
-The APIs behind `to` and `kindlyTo` will still allow a gradual migration to the new mechanisms to secure inputs while keeping internal implementations of the compontents based on primitives.
+The APIs behind `to` and `kindlyTo` will still allow a gradual migration to the new mechanisms to secure inputs while keeping internal implementations of the components based on primitives.

 To get rid of primitive obsession we then need a way to define how to build